-After obtaining your degree, several careers are available depending on the setting you want to work in and the tasks that you might enjoy.
-The online part of this online degree means that you can begin your educational journey, while still working in another field, or with family commitments.
+After obtaining your degree, several careers are available depending on the setting you want to work in and the tasks you might enjoy.
+The online part of this online degree means you can begin your educational journey while still working in another field or with family commitments.

-Some of the crimes that you could investigate include homicides, domestic situations, cases that involve children, and drug crimes.
-Although homicides are often at the top of the list of crimes that detectives investigate, there are other areas you can work in including cybersecurity and various types of business fraud if you don’t want to work around bodily fluids.
+Some of the crimes you could investigate include homicides, domestic situations, cases involving children, and drug crimes.
+Although homicides are often at the top of the list of crimes that detectives investigate, there are other areas you can work in, including cybersecurity and various types of business fraud if you don’t want to work around bodily fluids.

 If you like working on a computer and enjoy performing work alone during the day, then a computer analyst is a career to consider.
 Analysts examine computers, phones, and other devices from crime scenes or used during the commission of a crime.
 They look for evidence like pictures, calls, or financial transactions ad give the results to law enforcement officials or government agencies.